 The Dragon Pearl

 The luminous ball or pearl often depicted under the dragon’s chin or seen to be spinning in the air, pursued by one or two dragons is thought to be a symbolic representation of the ‘sacred pearl’ of wisdom or yang energy.
-Pearl symbolism, like lunar symbolism arises from Daoist roots and the connections, are extremely The dragon's pearlcomplex.
+Pearl symbolism, like lunar symbolism arises from Daoist roots and the connections, are extremely complex.
 This pearl can be said to stand most often for ‘truth’ and ‘life’ – perhaps even everlasting life which is made available to those who perceive the truth and attain enlightenment.

 The dragon’s pearl can also be thought of as a symbol for universal Qi the progenitor of all energy and creation.
 The dragons seem to be depicted in attitudes of pursuit.
 He is seen to be reaching out eagerly to clutch at the elusive object, mouth open in anticipation and eyes bulging with anticipation of achieving the prize afforded by clutching the pearl.

 In connection with the dragon the pearl has been called the image of thunder, of the moon, of the sun, of the egg emblem of the dual influences of nature, and the ‘pearl of potentiality’.
 The pearl is most often depicted as a spiral or a globe.
-In some paintings it is sometimes red, dragons eggsometimes gold, sometimes the bluish white of a true pearl.
+In some paintings it is sometimes red, sometimes gold, sometimes the bluish white of a true pearl.
 The pearl is often accompanied by little jagged flashes that seem to spark out from it, like flames; and it almost always has an appendage in the form of a small undulating sprout, not unlike the first young shoot from a bean.

 In Daoist concepts the moon, pearls, dragons and serpents are inextricably linked.
 Like the snake that is reborn when it sheds its skin, the moon is reborn each month, and both are symbols of immortality.
 Like the dragon, the moon is always associated with water; its undeniable power over the tides is believed to extend to all liquids on earth.
 The dragons that lived in the sea were said to be inordinately fond of pearls and collected them and watched over them in great submarine palaces.